zeitgeistpm/documentation/docs/learn/market-rules.md

     outcomes**
   - We will **never remove markets lightly**
-  - We **will not remove poorly defined permissionless markets**, but **you will probably lose money on them**, so it’s a bad idea
+  - We **will not remove poorly defined permissionless markets**, but **you will probably lose money on them**, so it's a bad idea

 In future we would like to move towards most markets being permissionless, since this allows users more freedom and requires less time from the Advisory